April 28-30, 2023

 This year we'll again discuss controversial yet timely works and poetry selections that span centuries of writing but explore enduring issues.

-Once again this year, we'll offer special pricing and discounts for the event.
-Registration details will be available here soon.
+Once again this year, we'll offer special pricing and discounts.

 We'll kick off the weekend on Friday evening with some intense and challenging poetry by Randall Jarrell, John Donne, Pablo Neruda, and Rebecca Foust.